UBC-DSCI/introduction-to-datascience-python/source/regression2.md

 regression* (it is used for classification even though the name, somewhat confusingly, has the word "regression" in it).
 In logistic regression&mdash;similar to linear regression&mdash;you "fit" the model to the training data and then "look up" the prediction for each new observation.
-Logistic regression and KNN classification have an advantage/disadvantage comparison similar to that of linear regression and KNN regression.
+Logistic regression and K-NN classification have an advantage/disadvantage comparison similar to that of linear regression and K-NN regression.
 It is useful to have a good understanding of linear regression before learning about logistic regression.
 After reading this chapter, see the "Additional Resources" section at the end of the classification chapters to learn more about logistic regression.